adrianferenc/Battleship/README.md

 - Once the game starts, click any square on the AI's board (the board on the right).
 A miss will show up as <span style="color:goldenrod"> goldenrod</span> and a hit shows up as <span style="color:red"> red</span>.
 When a ship is sunk, it shows up as <span style="color:navy"> navy</span>.

 # How The Game Is Played:
 In this game, you play battleship against an AI.
 The game works in 2 main stages.
-The first stage is where you place your 5 ships onto the 10x10 grid.
+In the first stage, you place 5 ships onto the 10x10 grid.
 In the second stage, each player (you & AI) go back and forth picking squares on the grid where each believe their opponent has put a ship.
 When an entire ship is sunk, the other player is alerted.
 The game proceeds until one player's ships are all sunk, at which point the other player wins.